Tehreek-e-Nafaz-e-Shariat-e-Mohammadi: End of negotiations

 In early April 2009 Sufi Muhammad ended support for peace negotiations stating that the government had stalled the implementation of sharia courts in the Swat valley.
 President Asif Ali Zardari refused to sign any agreement until peace had been restored in the valley but failed to elaborate on how those conditions would be achieved.
 At the strong recommendation of the National Assembly President Zardari signed the agreement, the Sharia Nizam-i-Adl Regulation 2009, on April 13, 2009.
 A spokesman for Sufi Muhammad, Amir Izzat Khan, stated that the law would allow for peace in the Swat region and that the Taliban was in the process of disarmament.
 Muslim Khan added that an "Islamic syllabus" would be instituted in schools and that women would not be allowed to go to jobs or to markets so as not to become "show-pieces."

+Collaboration with the Pakistani Taliban

+In 2007 Tehreek-e-Nafaz-e-Shariat-e-Mohammadi (TNSM) is an important member of the Pakistani Taliban coalition.
+In the aftermath of the 2007 siege of Lal Masjid by the Government of Pakistan against extremists, The Fazlullah's Tehreek-e-Nafaz-e-Shariat-e-Mohammadi (TNSM) forces and Baitullah Mehsud's Tehrik-i-Taliban Pakistan (TTP) formed an alliance against the government.
+The TNSM leader Fazal Hayat aka Mullah Fazlullah and his loyal followers and fighters reportedly received orders from TTP chiefs Baitullah Mehsud and Hakimullah Mehsud as it becomes the main member of TTP,s coalition against the regime TNSM,s Mullah Fazullah played a main crucial role in partnership by increasing the influence of TNSM on leadership of TTP that after the killing of both Mehsuds in a drone strike the TTP appointed him as the new chief of the organization he also served as the leader of TNSM until his killing in 2018 he was designated as the most feared and dangerous militant of Pakistan's history under his leadership TTP had conducted deadliest attacks in the country.

 Destruction of headquarters

 In June 2009, Pakistani security forces bombed and destroyed the Imam Dheri compound that served as Fazlullah's headquarters.
 The compound had contained residences, a mosque, court and prison.